sebwylleman/CV/README.md

 At the end of my secondary school education I obtained my French Baccalaureate (A-levels equivalent).

-- _Baccalauréat Général_ in Social Sciences and Economics.Grade C overall.
+- _Baccalauréat Général_ in Social Sciences and Economics.
 - Specialiased in Maths and Modern Greek.
-Grades A for both.

 ## Hobbies

 In my free time, I enjoy pursuing a variety of interests that keep me active and engaged.
 Some of my favorite hobbies include: